ashuftw/expert-octo-goggles/content/_index.md

   main:
     name: Home
     weight: -1
-# sub-galleries on list pages are sorted by date and weight (descending)
+# sub-galleries on list pages are sorted by date and weight (descending) fix this.
+I want an ascending list
 ---